 The healthcare industry is growing rapidly and at a steady pace.
-According to a recent survey by Deloitte, the Healthcare technology sector is expected to reach USD $280 billion by 2021, at a CAGR of 15.9% between 2016-2021.
+According to a recent survey by Deloitte, the Healthcare technology sector is expected to reach $280 billion by 2021, at a CAGR of 15.9% between 2016-2021.
 Technological advancements in the healthcare industry have improved our quality of life.
-Gone are the days, where you have to schedule an appointment with the doctor and then wait a couple of hours to get consulted.
+Gone are the days when you have to schedule an appointment with the doctor and then wait a couple of hours to consult.
 If you need to take any tests, maybe even get a referral to another specialist, then it’s even worse, as it would take days to get the results or an appointment.
-We are fortunate enough to be present in this fast-paced digital world, where things can be done in just a click of a button.
-Like other industries, the healthcare industry is adapting to the latest technologies such as AI, Blockchain, etc to satisfy the customers and improve the patient experience.
+We are fortunate enough to be present in this fast-paced digital world, where things can be done with just a click of a button.
+Like other industries, the healthcare industry is adapting to the latest technologies such as AI, Blockchain, etc., to satisfy the customers and improve the patient experience.

 Are these the trends that you see as changing the healthcare industry?

 Have you ever had an exam or test but then had to wait for a long time to get the results?
 Technology is playing a crucial role here by reducing time and providing a superior customer experience.
 With Artificial Intelligence, body explorations and other services are improving dramatically.